-I believe the reason the crowd applauded this darkness is because we knew the sun was still there and it would shine again.
+I believe the reason we applauded this darkness is because we knew the sun was still there and would shine again.
 All believed that this anomaly was just that–an anomaly.
 We knew this moment was fleeting.
 We believed the reports from scientists and meteorologists that the moon would continue to sweep across the sun and the sun would re-appear.

 If only we could believe this for our lives.
-When the darkness hovers like a heavy fog, we could believe the Son is still there.
+When the darkness hovers like a thick blanket, we could believe the Son is still there.
 That Jesus is still the Light of the world.
 That He is greater than the darkness.
 The scriptures tell us so: